Space-bounded quantum state testing via space-efficient quantum singular value transformation: Introduction

 Regarding space-bounded state testing with respect to the trace distance ($\ell_1$ norm), we note that \cite[Proposition 21]{Wat02} implicitly established an \NC{} containment.
 The \BQL{}-hardness, as well as \coRQUL{}-hardness for state certification, is adapted from~\cite{ARS+21}.
-Similarly, we derive the \BQL{}-hardness for space-bounded state testing with respect to the quantum Jensen-Shannon divergence and the quantum entropy difference from the previous work~\cite{Liu23}.
+Similarly, we derive the \BQL{}-hardness for space-bounded state testing with respect to the quantum Jensen-Shannon divergence and the quantum entropy difference, building on the previous work~\cite{Liu23}.

-Finally, we devote the remainder of this section to our main technique (\Cref{thm:space-efficient-QSVT-informal}), and consequently, we present \BQL{} (resp., \coRQUL{}) containment for state testing (resp., certification) problems for other distance-like measures beyond the squared Hilbert-Schmidt distance.
+Finally, we devote the remainder of this section to our main technique (\Cref{thm:space-efficient-QSVT-informal}), and consequently, we present \BQL{} (resp., \coRQUL{}) containment for state testing (resp., certification) problems for other distance-like measures beyond the squared Hilbert--Schmidt distance.